The State of AI Agent Hosting in 2026

 - Cost-per-conversation metrics

-Regulatory Frameworks
+Regulatory frameworks

-Edge Deployment
+Edge deployment

 Agents running closer to users — not just in a few cloud regions, but at the edge.
 Lower latency for interactive agents, better compliance with data residency requirements.

-Where HostAgentes Fits
+Where HostAgentes fits

-- Always-warm instances solve cold starts
+- Always-on instances solve cold starts

 - Built-in monitoring covers both infrastructure and agent quality metrics